25 different ways of how to say sorry and express regret in Spanish

 • Siento mucho la pérdida de tu madre.
 (I’m so sorry for the loss of your mother).

 This is the third most common way to apologize in Spanish – saying it’s your fault.
-It is also used to attract someone’s attention in a formal way and, once again, the conjugation varies depending on who you are talking to.
+It is an equivalent of exscuse me in Spanish language.
+People also use it attract someone’s attention in a formal way and, once again, the conjugation varies depending on who you are talking to.

 1. Disculpa (Excuse/forgive [me] – my fault) — Use this form when talking to friends or family.
 The word “culpa” means fault, so the closest translation of “disculpa” would be – “Sorry, it’s my fault.”

-2. Disculpe (Excuse/forgive [me]) — Use this one when speaking to a superior or to a person you do not know in a formal context.
+2. Disculpe (Excuse me in Spanish) — Use this one when speaking to a superior or to a person you do not know in a formal context.

 3. Disculpa/e + noun (Excuse me for… / sorry for…) — Use this form when adding a reason for your apology.